hindu-comm/mail_stream_advaita-l/2016/10/Ramana_Maharshi_-_Ad/53__shrImallalitAlAlitaH.md

 > life.
 >
 >
-> ​Without deciding that the person had results, you can't ascertain that he
+> Without deciding that the person had results, you can't ascertain that he
 > had means even in some distant time.
 If you are willing to guess that he
 > had results and so he must have means.
 Then I wish best of luck for you are
 > showing bias, which makes you unfit for a meaningful dialogue.
-> ​
+>
 >
 > That is a very unfair assessment about me, since I have not particularly
 > used any kutarka.
 Here's why.
 All this was said in the context of analysing